 TOOLS FOR ENGAGEMENT

 The Fund supports quality efforts that contribute to an informed society.
 High-quality journalism, data infrastructure and research capacity, and independent policy analysis are examples that inform and facilitate greater civic engagement.
-To this end, the Fund provides annual support to Bridge Magazine, the Michigan League for Public Policy, and Citizens Research Council.
+To this end, the Fund provides annual support to Bridge Magazine, the Michigan League for Public Policy, Citizens Research Council, and Chalkbeat.

 VITAL CIVIC ASSETS